 In the mid to late 1840s, there were growing calls for the boundaries of the city of Melbourne to be extended, although some allotments in Jeffcott and Batman streets to the north-west of the original Hoddle Grid had by this time been surveyed.
-Fin 1849, a site was chosen for the Benevolent Asylum, on 'the summit of the hill overlooking the junction of the Moonee Ponds with the Salt Water swamp'.
+Fr.
+In 1849, a site was chosen for the Benevolent Asylum, on 'the summit of the hill overlooking the junction of the Moonee Ponds with the Salt Water swamp'.
 It was 'the most magnificent that could be well imagined peculiarly eligible for a public building'.
 The foundation stone was laid in June 1850, and the asylum opened in 1851.
-The location of the asylum at the then western end of Victoria Street interrupted the subsequent route of the thoroughfare.
+Freet interrupted the subsequent route of the thoroughfare.

 In 1852, during Robert Hoddle's tenure as Surveyor General, survey plans were prepared by Charles Laing for the first residential allotments north of Victoria Street in what became Carlton and North Melbourne; the extension of the city to its north had effectively been formalised.
 From La Trobe Street, King and Spencer Streets were extended towards Victoria Street on a curved north-west axis past the site of the flagstaff, later Flagstaff Gardens.
 The latter incorporating the high point of Flagstaff Hill, adjoins the south side of the precinct, and was historically an important viewing place in early Melbourne, and the site of a signal station which communicated with a similar station at Point Gellibrand (Williamstown).
-Flags flown from the flagstaff indicated the arrival of ships in Hobsons Bay; and drew crowds to this early feature of West Melbourne.
+Flags flown from the flagstaff indicated the arrival of ships in Hobsons Bay: And drew crowds to this early feature of West Melbourne.